withbelay/style/Style/Frontend/index.md

 ## Components & CSS

 - Keep JSX as simple and as optimized as possible.
-There should be no unecessary views or unused styles.
+There should be no unnecessary views or unused styles.
 It is often worth refactoring or at least re-analyzing your JSX and CSS styles before making a PR.

   ```jsx
   // bad